 Before moving to Nevada, Frank worked as an English teacher in Japan and a judicial clerk at both the International Criminal Tribunal in Rwanda in Tanzania and the Alaska Supreme Court in Anchorage.
 He has also lived in England and travelled in over 50 countries.
 He assuages the occasional pang of wanderlust by staring at a big blue lake in his neighborhood.

-In addition to Summerfest, Frank is also a member of the Real Property Section of the Nevada Bar and Nevada Bankers Association.
+In addition to Classical Tahoe, Frank is also a member of the Real Property Section of the Nevada Bar and Nevada Bankers Association.
 He previously served as an officer of the Tahoe Area Mountain Biking Association.

 Frank earned an bachelor’s degree in English with honors from the University of California at Los Angeles.
 He also has a juris doctorate degree from the University of Texas at Austin, where he graduated Order of the Coif and was a member of the Texas Law Review.